-For 60 years the Christchurch Symphony Orchestra has proudly played an integral role in the cultural landscape of our city and community.
+For more than 60 years, the Christchurch Symphony Orchestra has proudly played an important role in the cultural landscape of our city and community.
 From the vision of our founder, Professor John Ritchie, we believe in the intrinsic value of music and the positive contribution it can make to people's daily lives.

 Christchurch is a multi-cultural community bursting with artistic talent, at the heart of which are CSO players who live and work within the city.
-These talented musicians are the backbone of orchestra and play an integral role in the fabric of Christchurch’s cultural society.
+These talented musicians are the backbone of the orchestra and play an important role in the fabric of Christchurch’s cultural life.
 The CSO's players form the core of professional music teaching through private and itinerant classes within Christchurch.

 The orchestra actively contributes to the cultural diversity of the community through a full and varied concert season, as the orchestra of choice for many touring artists and other arts organisations, through the CSO’s extensive Community Engagement programme, and at civic events.

 Championing New Zealand composers and artists is hugely important to the CSO and it has, for many years, showcased, commissioned and premiered New Zealand works and performed with the best of New Zealand talent.